ISI-apex/casper-utils/README.md

 ### Application test

-The are two tests performed by the `test-prefix` test (job + script):
+The are two tests available:
-1. a hello-world MPI test on two nodes with two ranks on each
+1. `test-mpi`: a hello-world MPI test on two nodes with two ranks on each
-2. a CFD benchmark in FEniCS and Firedrake with MPI and GPU.
+2. `test-cfd`: a CFD benchmark in FEniCS and Firedrake with MPI and GPU.

-The tests can be run separately, by invoking the respective scripts.

 First, build the `mpitest` application: